tecla5/seneca-kinesis-transport/README.md

 ### Implement the Record Processor

+The following is from [Developing a Kinesis Client Library Consumer in Node.js](https://docs.aws.amazon.com/streams/latest/dev/kinesis-record-processor-implementation-app-nodejs.html)

-The simplest possible consumer using the KCL for Node.js must implement a recordProcessor function, which in turn contains the functions `initialize`, `processRecords`, and `shutdown`.
+The simplest possible consumer using the KCL for Node.js must implement a `recordProcessor` function, which in turn contains the functions `initialize`, `processRecords`, and `shutdown`.

 The sample app provides an implementation that you can use as a starting point.

 The KCL calls the `initialize` function when the record processor starts.
 This record processor processes only the shard ID passed as `initializeInput.shardId`, and typically, the reverse is also true (this shard is processed only by this record processor).
 However, your consumer should account for the possibility that a data record might be processed more than one time.

-This is because Kinesis Data Streams has at least once semantics, meaning that every data record from a shard is processed at least one time by a worker in your consumer.
-For more information about cases in which a particular shard might be processed by more than one worker, see Resharding, Scaling, and Parallel Processing.
+This is because _Kinesis Data Streams_ has at least once semantics, meaning that every data record from a shard is processed at least one time by a worker in your consumer.
+For more information about cases in which a particular shard might be processed by more than one worker, see _Resharding_, _Scaling_, and _Parallel Processing_.

 #### processRecords

-The KCL calls this function with input that contains a list of data records from the shard specified to the `initialize` function.
+The _KCL_ calls this function with input that contains a list of data records from the shard specified to the `initialize` function.
 The record processor that you implement processes the data in these records according to the semantics of your consumer.
 For example, the worker might perform a transformation on the data and then store the result in an _Amazon Simple Storage Service_ (Amazon S3) bucket.

 In addition to the data itself, the record also contains a sequence number and partition key, which the worker can use when processing the data.
-For example, the worker could choose the S3 bucket in which to store the data based on the value of the partition key.
+For example, the worker could choose the _S3_ bucket in which to store the data based on the value of the partition key.
 The record dictionary exposes the following key-value pairs to access the record's data, sequence number, and partition key:

 ```js
 record.data;